aktungmak/datalog/README.md

 This repo contains a datalog interpreter written in Python.
-It is suitable for validating and defining complex configuration rules in a user friendly way, as well as defining and evaluating complex buisiness logic without layers and layers of if-else statements.
+It is suitable for validating and defining complex configuration rules in a user friendly way, as well as defining and evaluating complex business logic without layers and layers of if-else statements.

 It can also provide traces of why particular rules succeeded or failed.